GEval Score (geval)

 Overview

 geval is the scoring stage of nexa-gauge’s GEval branch.
-It applies the “LLM-as-a-judge with explicit evaluation steps” pattern from G-Eval (arXiv:2303.16634): evaluate generation quality against structured, metric-specific steps rather than relying only on lexical overlap metrics.
+It applies the “LLM-as-a-judge with explicit evaluation steps” pattern from G-Eval (arXiv:2303.16634): evaluate output quality against structured, metric-specific steps rather than relying only on lexical overlap metrics.

 In the paper, the key idea is to improve human alignment by using evaluation criteria plus concrete intermediate steps. nexa-gauge operationalizes this in two phases: geval_steps resolves steps (from provided evaluation_steps or generated from criteria), then geval scores each metric using those resolved steps with the judge model.